Generalizing Goal-Conditioned Reinforcement Learning with Variational Causal Reasoning: Experiments

 \section{Experiments}

 In this section, we first discuss the setting of our designed environments as well as the baselines used in the experiments.
-Then, we provide the numerical results and detailed discussions to answer the following important research questions: \qa{\textbf{Q1.}} Compared to baselines, how does GRADER gain performance improvement under both in-distribution and generalization settings? \qa{\textbf{Q2.}} Compared to an offline random policy, how does a well-trained policy improve the results of causal discovery? \qa{\textbf{Q3.}} Compared to score-based causal discovery, does the proposed data-efficient causal discovery pipeline guarantee to identifying true causal graph as stated in Section~\ref{causal_discovery}? \qa{\textbf{Q4.}} Compared to false causal graphs, how does the correctness of discovered causal graph influence the task-solving performance of RL agents?
+Then, we provide the numerical results and detailed discussions to answer the following important research questions: \qa{\textbf{Q1.}} Compared to existing strong baselines, how does GRADER gain performance improvement under both in-distribution and generalization settings? \qa{\textbf{Q2.}} Compared to an offline random policy, how does a well-trained policy improve the results of causal discovery? \qa{\textbf{Q3.}} Compared to score-based causal discovery, does the proposed data-efficient causal discovery pipeline guarantee identifying the true causal graph as stated in Section~\ref{causal_discovery}? \qa{\textbf{Q4.}} Considering the correctness of causal graphs, how does the imperfect causal graph influence the task-solving performance of GCRL agents?